mixr-chitaly2021/mixr-chitaly2021.github.io/index.md

 ## Supporters

-This workshop has been supported by the French National Agency (ANR) in the frame of its Technological Research JCJC program (GRACE, project ANR-18-CE33-0003).
+This workshop has been supported by the French National Research Agency (ANR) in the framework of the Technological Research JCJC program (GRACE, project ANR-18-CE33-0003-01, funded under the Artificial Intelligence Plan) and by the SceneHash (A Content-Indexable Data Structure for Collaborative 3D Environments) Project.

 <img src="logo-anr.png" alt="ANR" width="200" style="float: left; margin-right: 10px;"/>
 <img src="LOGO_officiel_cropped.png" alt="ANR" width="180" style="float: left; margin-right: 10px;"/>